kittenbothk/kittenbothk-Eng/functional_module/infrared.md

 This is an infra red tracker sensor, it can detect when an object is close, it returns an analog value.

-The range of return value is 0-1023, a higher value means the object is closer to the sensor.
+The range of the return value is 0-1023, a higher value means the object is closer to the sensor.

 ## Specifications